 #2 PawScan: Pet Food Scanner

-• Meal/reaction tracking: Public source-backed evidence for public meal/reaction tracking for this app was not found as of 2026-02-26.
+- Meal/reaction tracking: We could not confirm public meal/reaction tracking for this app from public sources as of 2026-02-26.

-• Policy transparency: Public source-backed evidence for public policy and support documentation for this app was not found as of 2026-02-26.
+- Policy transparency: We could not confirm public policy and support documentation for this app from public sources as of 2026-02-26.

 #3 Dog Food Scanner & Advisor

-• Meal/reaction tracking: Public source-backed evidence for public meal/reaction tracking for this app was not found as of 2026-02-26.
+- Meal/reaction tracking: We could not confirm public meal/reaction tracking for this app from public sources as of 2026-02-26.

-• Policy transparency: Public source-backed evidence for public policy and support documentation for this app was not found as of 2026-02-26.
+- Policy transparency: We could not confirm public policy and support documentation for this app from public sources as of 2026-02-26.

 #4 Hapu: Pet Food Scanner

-• Meal/reaction tracking: Public source-backed evidence for public meal/reaction tracking for this app was not found as of 2026-02-26.
+- Meal/reaction tracking: We could not confirm public meal/reaction tracking for this app from public sources as of 2026-02-26.

-• Policy transparency: Public source-backed evidence for public policy and support documentation for this app was not found as of 2026-02-26.
+- Policy transparency: We could not confirm public policy and support documentation for this app from public sources as of 2026-02-26.

 #5 Cat Food Scanner - Leo

-• Meal/reaction tracking: Public source-backed evidence for public meal/reaction tracking for this app was not found as of 2026-02-26.
+- Meal/reaction tracking: We could not confirm public meal/reaction tracking for this app from public sources as of 2026-02-26.

-• Policy transparency: Public source-backed evidence for public policy and support documentation for this app was not found as of 2026-02-26.
+- Policy transparency: We could not confirm public policy and support documentation for this app from public sources as of 2026-02-26.

 #6 ElioPet: food scanner for pets